Amelia Gail Lee, MD

 Personal Note from Dr. Lee:

 Like many practitioners of Integrative Medicine, my journey to Integrative Medicine has been a meandering path of exploration.
-I was first exposed to alternative medicine as a child.
-My mother had back problems and looked to Traditional Chinese Medicine techniques for relief.
-There was not a lot available in the 1960’s in the United States, but she was able to obtain moxa (mugwort) in Chinatown.
-I would roll the fluffy cotton like material into moxa cigars using brown paper bags.
-She would lie on her stomach and after lighting the moxa, I would treat points on her back.
+As a child, I first encountered alternative medicine by my mother.
+She had back problems and looked to Traditional Chinese Medicine techniques for relief.
+Not much was available in the 1960s in the United States, but she obtained moxa (mugwort) in Chinatown.
+Using brown paper bags, I would roll the fluffy cotton-like material into moxa cigars.
+She would lie on her stomach, and after lighting the moxa, I would treat points on her back.
 It was trial and error to see where she would obtain the most relief.
 Later on, I realized these were acupuncture points.

 I didn’t end up in medicine right away.
-I studied Geography and Environmental Engineering at Johns Hopkins, and obtained a Masters from MIT in Technology and Policy.
-Math and solving engineering problems was fun, but I realized that I missed dealing with people.
+I studied Geography and Environmental Engineering at Johns Hopkins and obtained a Master’s in Technology and Policy from MIT.
+Math and solving engineering problems were fun, but I realized that I missed dealing with people.
 So, another turn in my path led me to medical school at the University of Virginia.

-I decided my specialty would be Internal Medicine.
-In this specialty, we look at the whole patient, not just a part of body.
-This is a ‘thinking’ specialty, not a ‘doing’ specialty like surgery.
+I decided to specialize in Internal Medicine.
+In this specialty, we look at the whole patient, not just a part of the body.
+It is a ‘thinking’ specialty, not a ‘doing’ specialty like surgery.

-I worked in a couple of traditional Internal Medicine practices before working at the University of Maryland Health Center.
+I worked in several traditional Internal Medicine practices before working at the University of Maryland Health Center.
 We had an interdisciplinary approach to Student Health.
-As Clinical Director, I was supervising acupuncturists and massage therapists in addition to the medical staff.
-We also had a mental health department, dieticians and health promotions.
-It was an approach of mind, body and spirit.
+As Clinical Director, I supervised acupuncturists, massage therapists, and the medical staff.
+We also had a mental health department, dieticians, and health promotions.
+It was an approach of mind, body, and spirit.

 I obtained acupuncture training through the Academy of Pain Research.
 After moving to work at Inova as an internist, I followed my acupuncture training with training in Functional Medicine and have now obtained Certification in Functional Medicine.

 I look forward to meeting and working with you at Rose Wellness.
-Together, we can work in this interdisciplinary team to move you to a healthier mind, body and spirit.
+We can help you achieve a healthier mind, body, and spirit as an interdisciplinary team.

 Dr. Lee